-Brain News Bonanza: Quite a few interesting reports on brain health, today.
-First, a study published in Psychology and Aging found that challenging older adults’ brains can also lead to personality changes—in a good way.
+Brain News Bonanza: Quite a few interesting reports on brain health today.
+First, a study published in Psychology and Aging found that challenging older adults’ brains can also lead to personality changes-in a good way.
 In a test of adults ages 60 to 94, those who took part in a 16-week program designed to improve cognitive skills also showed increases in openness and receptiveness to new experiences.
-Lead researcher Elizabeth Stine-Morrow said:

-This is novel because “there’s a lot of research that suggests as we get older… people don’t change radically in their personality … so the fact that we could, with a small cognitive intervention, increase this openness to experience, which in the long run may affect cognition, it’s exciting and a little bit different.”
+This is novel because “there’s a lot of research that suggests as we get older … people don’t change radically in their personality,” said lead researcher Elizabeth Stine-Morrow.
+“The fact that we could, with a small cognitive intervention, increase this openness to experience, which in the long run may affect cognition, it’s exciting and a little bit different.”

 Meanwhile, British researchers have found that almost a quarter of the changes in a person’s intelligence level over the course of a lifetime may be due to genes, which could partly explain why some people’s brains stay sharper with age than others.
 The genetic component is greater than ever before estimated, the researchers say-though environmental factors, like diet, exercise, education, and stress, likely play a larger lifetime role in brain health.

 Speaking of exercise and education: A ‘cautiously encouraging’ new study suggests that a daily walk or jog could decrease your risk of developing Alzheimer’s disease, or change the course of the disease if it does start to develop.